crest-summit/summit-docs/docs/data/Proposal Initiator.md

 # Proposal Initiator: Start
 On the Initiate Proposal Screen, the User selects the type of work they are initiating.
 Note:  This is currently a temporary screen that will be replaced with more detailed options in the future.

+Include Selecting a Sponsor from Sponsor and Org Documentation

+INCLUDE SELECTING AN ORGANIZATION INFORMATION